 Look at your current plan.
 Is yours bringing you the results you seek?
 Are you feeling well, energised and happy on your weight loss journey? ….If not, then you need to make adjustments to experience a better, more satisfactory outcome.

 NOTE: Do NOT eat the same foods every day.
 Variety is the key.
-Every food offers a different set of nutrients.
+Every food offers a different set of nutrients and health benefits.

 Kale does not replace broccoli.